1-888-976-5443 | M-F 9am-5pm AZ MST

 Sizing a portable power station is far more simple than you might imagine.
 Below is our six-step process we walk everyone through when trying to determine the best power device for their needs.

 Put together a list of the devices you want to power with a portable power station.
-Laptops, phones, and small appliances will require less power than larger appliances like refrigerators or heater.
+Laptops, phones, and small appliances will require less power than larger appliances like refrigerators or heaters.
+Consider both essential and non-essential items you might want to power in various scenarios.

 The next step is to determine the total wattage of the devices and appliances you want to power.